 The most recent federal transportation legislative program was signed on November 15, 2021.
-The Bipartisan Infrastructure Law, as enacted in the Infrastructure Investment and Jobs Act, authorizes the largest federal investment in public transportation in the nation's history.
+The Infrastructure Investment and Jobs Act, authorizes the largest federal investment in public transportation in the nation's history.
 The IIJA and its predecessor, the FAST Act, require regional transportation plans to be fiscally constrained.
 That is, the total estimated costs of projects and programs cannot exceed forecasted revenue levels.